joeysteele2001/joeysteele2001.github.io/_drafts/field-of-ducks-1.md

 We won't get *too* exotic here.
 We'll use the plus sign ($+$) for adding numbers.
-Now we could define addition however we want, but let's force our number system to follow similar properties we already know.
+We could define addition however we want, but let's force our number system to follow similar properties we already know.
+That way, our number system will follow our intuition as much as possible.
 We'll fill in this addition table as we go:

 | $+$     | $\zero$ | $\one$ |